-When the abdominal wall excursion during inspiration, expiration, or both do not maintain optimum ventilation for the individual, the nursing diagnosis Ineffective Breathing Pattern is one of the issues nurses need to focus on.
-It is considered the state in which the rate, depth, timing, and rhythm, or the pattern of breathing is altered.
-When the breathing pattern is ineffective, the body is most likely not getting enough oxygen to the cells.
-Respiratory failure may be correlated with variations in respiratory rate, abdominal, and thoracic pattern.
+When the abdominal wall excursion during inspiration, expiration or both do not maintain optimum ventilation for the individual, the nursing diagnosis Ineffective Breathing Pattern is one of the issues nurses need to focus on.
+It is considered the state in which the rate, depth, timing, rhythm, or pattern of breathing is altered.
+When the breathing pattern is ineffective, the body will likely not get enough oxygen to the cells.
+Respiratory failure may be correlated with variations in respiratory rate, abdominal and thoracic patterns.

-Breathing pattern alteration may also transpire in a number of circumstances from heart failure, hypoxia, airway obstruction, diaphragmatic paralysis, infection, neuromuscular impairment, trauma or surgery resulting in musculoskeletal impairment and/or pain, cognitive impairment and anxiety, diabetic ketoacidosis, uremia, thyroid dysfunction, peritonitis, drug overdose, AIDS, acute alcohol withdrawal, cardiac surgery, cholecystectomy, liver cirrhosis, craniocerebral trauma, disc surgery, lymphomas, renal dialysis, seizure disorders, spinal cord injuries, mechanical ventilatory assistance and pleural inflammation.
+Breathing pattern alteration may also transpire in several circumstances from heart failure, hypoxia, airway obstruction, diaphragmatic paralysis, infection, neuromuscular impairment, trauma or surgery resulting in musculoskeletal impairment and pain, cognitive impairment and anxiety, diabetic ketoacidosis, uremia, thyroid dysfunction, peritonitis, drug overdose, AIDS, acute alcohol withdrawal, cardiac surgery, cholecystectomy, liver cirrhosis, craniocerebral trauma, disc surgery, lymphomas, renal dialysis, seizure disorders, spinal cord injuries, mechanical ventilatory assistance, and pleural inflammation.

 Goals and Outcomes

 The following are the common goals and expected outcomes.

 - Patient maintains an effective breathing pattern, as evidenced by relaxed breathing at normal rate and depth and absence of dyspnea.

 - Patient’s respiratory rate remains within established limits.

 - Patient’s ABG levels return to and remain within established limits.